fasrc/slurm-puppet/README.md

 # slurm-puppet

+> [!NOTE]
+> This module is published as a demonstration only and is not portable.
+As written, it depends on private Puppet modules used only in our environment.

 ## Description
-This module manages slurm for Puppet 6.
+This module manages slurm for Puppet 7+.

 ### slurm::common
 Installs everything needed for any slurm install.